getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 1. Called with `new`?
 Use the newly constructed object.

-2. Called with `call` or `apply`?
+2. Called with `call` or `apply` (or `bind`)?
 Use the specified object.

 3. Called with a context object owning the call?
 Use that context object.

 4. Default: `undefined` in `strict mode`, global object otherwise.

+Be careful of accidental/unintentional invoking of the *default binding* rule.
+In cases where you want to "safely" ignore a `this` binding, a "DMZ" object like `ø = Object.create(null)` is a good placeholder value that protects the `global` object from unintended side-effects.

-Instead of these four rules, ES6 arrow-functions use lexical scoping for `this` binding, which means they inherit the `this` binding (whatever it is) from its enclosing function.
-They are essentially a syntactic embrace of `self = this` in pre-ES6 code patterns.
+Instead of the four standard binding rules, ES6 arrow-functions use lexical scoping for `this` binding, which means they inherit the `this` binding (whatever it is) from its enclosing function call.
+They are essentially a syntactic embrace of `self = this` in pre-ES6 coding.